Frustrated with the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 It’s never easy when someone criticizes your parenting, even with all the patience you try to muster.
 You put so much heart into this role—to hear someone brush aside your rules, make a joke, or criticize how you raise your kids doesn’t feel good.
 You want to trust your own instincts but feel shame and guilt from others.

 Instead, remind yourself why you do what you do.
-Use their comments in a positive way to improve your parenting.
+Use their comments to see if you can improve your parenting.
 Surround yourself with positive people who support you, even if they may not agree.

-And most importantly, be kind to yourself when someone criticizes your parenting.
+And most importantly, be kind to yourself.
 In the end, what others say won’t matter if you don’t let them.

 Don’t forget: Sign up for my newsletter and join the Motherhood Motivation 5-Day Challenge below: